BOARD OF DIRECTORS BIOGRAPHIES

 Anthony Lewis is a proud graduate of Florida A&M University with a bachelor’s degree in business economics/labor Relations and a member of Kappa Alpha Psi Fraternity Inc.

-Dr. Raby’s passion for human rights and education is evident in her 20-year career as an adjunct professor, where she has imparted knowledge in human rights, public policy, healthcare, and business across four universities, both online and on-ground.
-Her academic prowess is backed by a Ph.D. in Public Policy with a Healthcare Policy Concentration from Southern University A&M College in Baton Rouge, Louisiana.
+Dr. Raby’s passion for human rights and education is evident in her 22-year career as an adjunct professor, where she has imparted knowledge in human rights, public policy, healthcare, and business across four universities, both online and on-ground.
+Her academic prowess is bolstered by a Ph.D. in Public Policy with a concentration in Healthcare Policy from Southern University A&M College in Baton Rouge, Louisiana.

 A sought-after speaker and trainer, Dr. Raby has presented at conferences nationwide, sharing her insights on Louisiana's Equal Employment Opportunity laws.
-Her leadership extends to her role as the former Diversity Director for the Louisiana Chapter of the Society of Human Resources Managers.
+Her leadership extends to her role as the former Diversity Director of the Louisiana Chapter of the Society for Human Resource Management.
 She is also an active member of the National Coalition of 100 Black Women of Metropolitan Baton Rouge and Delta Sigma Theta Sorority, Incorporated.

-Recently, Dr. Raby was elected as the Southern Regional Representative for the International Association of Official Human Rights Agencies, further solidifying her influence in the human rights arena.
+Recently, Dr. Raby was elected as the Member-at-Large Representative for the International Association of Official Human Rights Agencies, further solidifying her influence in the human rights arena.
 Her career is a testament to her unwavering dedication to fostering equality, empowerment, and positive change.

 REGIONAL REPRESENTATIVES